by Andrea M. Darcy

-Have you always secretly maintained that being emotionally vulnerable is a terrible idea?
+Have you always secretly believed that being emotionally vulnerable is a terrible idea?

 But are those same ideas of vulnerability still serving you as an adult?
 Or is it time to re-assess your ideas around being emotionally vulnerable?